-How Cognitive Ability and Financial Literacy Shape the Demand for Financial Advice at Older Ages
+How Financial Literacy Shapes the Demand for Financial Advice at Older Ages

 Date Written: March 30, 2019

-Keywords: financial advice, cognitive ability, financial literacy, aging, money management, Health and Retirement Study
+Keywords: financial advice, financial literacy, aging, money management, Health and Retirement Study

 JEL Classification: D14, G11, G41, J26